How to Protect Your Mental Health when Employers Ghost during the Job Search

 Recruiters, ghosting isn’t just bad manners.
 It’s a business practice that reflects poorly on your company and creates unhealthy circumstances for those in the job search process.
 In fact, 49% of job seekers working in in-demand fields say they’ve turned down an offer because of a bad recruitment experience.

-Respect isn’t just kindness — it’s also strategy.
+Respect isn’t just kindness — it’s strategy.
 Candidates remember how you treated them, even if they don’t get the job.
 And it speaks volumes about your company culture and work environment.

 Preventing the Negative Impact on Mental Health when Ghosting Happens During the Job Hunt